meatball133/crystal/concepts/classes/about.md

 Since Crystal can't infer the type of an argument during initialization, it needs to be specified.
 If you want to read more about this, you can read: [type-inference][type-inference].
 To specify the type of the variable you can use the `:` symbol, followed by the type.
-For example, if you want to create an instance variable called `balance` that is an `Int32`, you can do the following: `@balance : Int32`.
+For example, if you want to create an instance variable called `balance` of type `Int32`, you can do the following: `@balance : Int32`.
-Or if you want to create an instance variable called `raining` that is a `Bool`, you can do the following: `@raining : Bool`.
+Or if you want to create an instance variable called `raining` of type `Bool`, you can do the following: `@raining : Bool`.

 There are a few ways to implement this, either by in the `initialize` method declaring the argument with the type, and then assigning the instance variable to the argument, like the following example: